 As a child, I ate up whatever King Kong material I could find, so it’s hard for me to say for sure what version I saw first.
 I’m reasonably sure that it was the colorized version of the ’33 original.
 I was familiar with it when I saw King Kong ’76 for the first time, although I was still very young.

-With Peter Jackson’s version of Kong still completely relevant in the popular mindset, I think that the Dino De Laurentiis remake tends to really get forgotten.
+I think that the Dino De Laurentiis remake tends to really get forgotten.
 It’s a film that I have a lot of conflicted feelings about.
-Part of me loves it, part of me thinks it’s misguided, but it’s a fascinating movie and a fascinating take on the story.
+Part of me loves it, part of me thinks it’s misguided, but it’s a fascinating movie and a unique take on the story.

 Right from the start, King Kong ’76 makes its horror remake goals clear by approaching the original story with a very prominent new perspective and message.
 This is an extremely, almost ridiculously environmentally conscious feature.
 It adapts the story to modern times, yet in doing so almost weirdly feels like the most dated version of the Kong story we’ve seen on film to date.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 This tries so intently to be lighter in tone than the first, which is so interesting because that’s such a difficult approach, given the way that the story ends.

 To be honest, though, I think the environmental approach pays off, at least in terms of providing a fresh take and creating animosity between the two new male leads—Jeff Bridges and Charles Grodin—as opposed to retreading the filmmaking aspect of the original.